ai10011/ICT105-Lemon-MVP/docs/data-handling-policy.md

 ## Data Minimization

-To protect user privacy, the prototype **does not collect** unnecessary personal information such as:
+To protect user privacy, the prototype minimizes personal data collection by:

-- Student ID
+- Using a masked Student ID (e.g., 65XXXXX) instead of displaying the full ID.
+- Keeping contact email visible only to administrators when required.
+- Using a nickname or anonymous identifier instead of a full legal name where possible.
+- Not collecting unnecessary sensitive information such as:
   - National ID or Passport Number
   - Home Address
   - Date of Birth
   - Financial or Payment Information
-- Passwords (if authentication is not implemented)
-- Any other sensitive personal information unrelated to the lost-and-found process

-Only the minimum information required to identify and return lost items is collected.

 ---